hassan-pmp/pmp/til.md

 - Yeah baby!
 Make that sprint schedule happen!
 - Woo hoo!
 You're on the way to agility!
 - Look at you go!
 - To use the posh language,
+- Put simply
 # 26.12.2022 Terminologies: Portfolio
 - Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives.
 # 26.12.2022 Terminologies: Portfolio Managemnet